MicrosoftDocs/m365copilot-docs/docs/publish.md

 Once ready, submit your app package to Microsoft Partner Center through the **Microsoft 365 and Copilot program** as a *Teams app*.

 Once validated and approved by Microsoft, your agent is an active offer in the Microsoft Commercial Marketplace and ready for IT enablement.
-Once enabled by an IT administrator, it appears in the **Copilot agents** category of the store within Microsoft Teams.
+Once enabled by an IT administrator, it appears in the *Agents** category of the store within Microsoft Teams.
 Once deployed by an admin or acquired by a user, it will then appear as an installed agent for Microsoft 365 Copilot.

 ## Teams message extension plugins for Copilot